 - Mediocre gaming performance

-The new HP Envy x360 is much leaner than you expected, it is a very thin 2-in-1, and that works in your favor when using it in laptop mode.
+The new HP Envy x360 is much leaner than even the Acer ChromeBook Spin 713, it is a very thin 2-in-1, and that works in your favor when using it in laptop mode, and you can get into tablet mode with ease.
 Apart from the svelte design, performance is another compelling reason why the Envy x360 is worth considering when looking around for the best laptops, especially in the 2-in-1 form factor.

 This time around, HP smartly opted for AMD’s new 4000-series CPU, which deliver real performance muscle for just under one grand.
 It has a decent selection of ports, a bright, vivid display and a luxurious aluminum chassis.
-Whether you’re a student looking for the best college laptop or just looking for portable 13-inch laptop, you can’t get a better option than the HP Envy x360 13.
+Whether you’re a student looking for the best college laptop or just looking around in the portable 2-in-1 laptops category, you can’t get a better option than the HP Envy x360 13.

 7. Alienware m17 R4